matthewearl/matthewearl.github.io/_posts/2015-12-10-gchq-xmas-card.md

 wiki/ Nonogram).
 This is a grid with numbers by each row and column, indicating the lengths of runs of shaded cells in the completed puzzle.

-Being the over-zealous programmer I am I immediately dispensed with the idea that I might fill the grid in manually, instead opting to write an automatic solver using Python and some rusty CS knowledge.
-While it may not have saved me time over doing it by hand, it certainly was more interesting!
-Also the same script can be re-used to solve other Nonogram puzzles so it's potentially useful beyond GCHQ problem.
+Instead of solving the problem by hand, I opted to write an automatic solver using Python and some rusty CS knowledge.
+The same script can be adapted to solve other Nonogram puzzles.

 In this post I'll explain how my script works, with the disclaimer that I don't claim to be an expert in CNF or SAT solvers.
 This approach may not even be more efficient than a basic backtracking algorithm.
 Nevertheless, I found it an interesting exercise and hopefully you will too.
-Any feedback from SAT aficionados would also be much appreciated.
+Any feedback from SAT aficionados would also be much appreciated!

+Full source code is [available here](https://github.com/matthewearl/gchq-xmas).

 ## SAT solvers